opal/opal-jquery/README.md

 > You need to bring your own `jquery.js` file as the gem does not include one.
 If
 > you are using the asset pipeline with rails, then this should be available
 > already, otherwise download a copy and place it into `app/` or whichever directory
 > you are compiling assets from.
-You can alternatively require a zepto instance.

 The `#alert` method is provided by `opal-jquery`.
 If the message displays, then `jquery` support should be working.